FHA MIP Mortgage Insurance PremiumCASAPLORERTrusted & Transparent

 |Structure||Annual fee||Upfront fee + Annual fee|

 PMI applies to conventional loans given by banks and private institutions where the down payment is less than 20%.
-Whereas MIP is referred to loans which are guaranteed by the FHA, the down payment can be as low as 3.5% in some situations.
+FHA MIP, on the other hand, is required by all FHA loans, and it is mainly different from PMI in its fee structure as well as term structure.
 In both cases, the insurance costs are passed on to the buyers, but in the case of PMI, the mortgage insurance is supplied by a private mortgage insurer.

 Structure of insurance premiums also defer between PMI and MIP.
 PMI has one fee which is 0.5-2% of the loan amount per year, whereas for FHA loans, MIP has an upfront fee of 1.75% and annual fees ranging from 0.45% to 1.05% on original loan amount.